codefresh-io/docs.codefresh.io/_docs/administration/behind-the-firewall.md

 The advantages for this scenario are multi-fold.
 Regarding platform maintenance:

  1. The heavy lifting for platform maintenance is still happening by Codefresh instead of the customer.
- 1. Updates to the UI, build engine, integrations etc are happening automatically without any customer involvement.
+ 1. Updates to the UI, build engine, integrations etc., are happening automatically without any customer involvement.
  1. Actual builds are happening in the customer premises under fully controlled conditions.
  1. The Codefresh runner is fully automated.
 It handles volume claims and build scheduling on its own within the Kubernetes cluster it is placed.

 Regarding security of services:

  1. Pipelines can run in behind-the-firewall clusters with internal services.
- 1. Pipelines can use integrations (such as docker registries) that are private and secure.
+ 1. Pipelines can use integrations (such as Docker registries) that are private and secure.
  1. Source code does not ever leave the customer premises.

 Regarding firewall security:

- 1. Communication between the Codefresh runner and Codefresh SAAS is uni-directional.
+ 1. Communication between the Codefresh runner and Codefresh SaaS is uni-directional.
 The runner is polling the Codefresh platform for jobs.
- 1. Communication between the Codefresh runner and Codefresh SAAS is only outgoing.
-The Codefresh SAAS never connects to the customer network.
+ 1. Communication between the Codefresh runner and Codefresh SaaS is only outgoing.
+The Codefresh SaaS never connects to the customer network.
 No ports need to be open in the customer firewall for the runner to work.
- 1. The Codefresh runner is fully open-source, so its code can by scrutinized by any stakeholder.
+ 1. The Codefresh runner is fully open-sourced, so its code can by scrutinized by any stakeholder.

 ## Using Secure services in your pipelines

-First make sure that you have installed the [Codefresh runner]({{site.baseurl}}/docs/administration/codefresh-runner/) on your own infrastructure (i.e. your private Kubernetes cluster).
+First make sure that you have installed the [Codefresh runner]({{site.baseurl}}/docs/administration/codefresh-runner/) on your own infrastructure (i.e., your private Kubernetes cluster).

 All pipelines that are executed in the private Kubernetes cluster have access to all other internal services that are network reachable.
-It is therefore very easy to create pipelines that
+It is therefore very easy to create pipelines that:

  * Use databases internal to the company
  * Run integration tests against services internal to the company
  * Launch [compositions]({{site.baseurl}}/docs/codefresh-yaml/steps/composition/) that communicate with other secure services
- * Upload and download artifacts from a private artifact repository (e.g. Nexus or Artifactory)
+ * Upload and download artifacts from a private artifact repository (e.g., Nexus or Artifactory)
  * Deploy to any other cluster accessible in the secure network
- * Create infrastructure such as machines, load balancers, auto-scaling groups etc
+ * Create infrastructure such as machines, load balancers, auto-scaling groups etc.

  Any of these pipelines will work out the box and no extra configuration is needed.
-In all cases all data will stay with the private local network and will never exit the firewall.
+In all cases, all data will stay with the private local network and will never exit the firewall.

  >Notice that [long running compositions]({{site.baseurl}}/docs/codefresh-yaml/steps/composition/) (preview test environments) are not yet available via the Codefresh